PamelaLunaDev/Progamming_Skills_Portfolio/01. Coding Is Cool/README.md

 # Coding is Cool

 ## Description
-This is the first exercise from my Programing Skills Portfolio (Code Lab 1).
+This is the first exercise from my Programming Skills Portfolio (Code Lab 1).
 The program prints the message **"Coding is cool"** to the terminal.
 The goal is to display a simple message on the screen using `cout`.

 ## How to run
 - 1 Open the terminal in VS Code.
 - 2 Compile the program:
-g++CodingIsCool.cpp -o CodingIsCool
+g++ CodingIsCool.cpp -o CodingIsCool

 - 3 Execute
 - On Windows: